dr-jam/GameplayProgramming/GameProject.md

 ### Game Feel

-In this role, you are responsible for using what we learned in class about game feel to enhance your game's playability.
+In this role, you are responsible for using what we learned in class about game feel to ensure your game's playability.
 You will document what you added to and how you tweaked your game to improve its game feel.